 In addition to covering my own healthcare and taking full responsibility for my own retirement planning, the inconsistent and vastly varied nature of my income means that tax time has always been a bit of a challenge.

 Nothing has been more helpful in filing my taxes each year than the systems I put in place to maintain accurate records of my income, expenses, and receipts year round.
-Tweet this

-Here’s my step by step strategy—take it or leave it—but whatever you do, find some way of maintaining financial order that works for you.
+Here’s my step-by-step strategy—take it or leave it—but whatever you do, find some way of maintaining financial order that works for you.

 Continue reading at The Broke and Beautiful Life.